Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D

 where ties are broken in favor of smaller $j$ (as defined in Section~\ref{subsec:sketch}).

-This means that when we compute a row of $D$ and $T$, we are actually computing $\min_j \COST_i[m][j]$ for all $m=1,\dots,n$.
-We think of $\COST_i$ as an $n\times n$ matrix with rows indexed by $m$ and columns indexed by $j$.
+This means that to compute a row of $D$ and $T$, we are computing $\min_j \COST_i[m][j]$ for all $m=1,\dots,n$.
+Think of $\COST_i$ as an $n\times n$ matrix with rows indexed by $m$ and columns indexed by $j$.
 With this interpretation, computing the $i$'th row of $D$ and $T$ corresponds to computing for each row $r$ in $\COST_i$, the column index $c$ that corresponds to the smallest value in row $r$.
 In particular, the entries $D[i][m]$ and $T[i][m]$ correpond to the value and the index of the minimum entry in the $m$'th row of $\COST_i$ respectively.
 The problem of finding the minimum value in every row of a matrix has been studied before \cite{Aggarwal1987}.
-First we need the definition of a monotone matrix. \begin{definition} \cite{Aggarwal1987} Let $A$ be a matrix with real entries and let $\argmin(i)$ be the index of the leftmost column containing the minimum value in row $i$ of $A$. $A$ is said to be \emph{monotone} if $a < b$ implies that $\argmin(a) \leq \argmin(b)$. $A$ is \emph{totally monotone} if all of its submatrices are monotone.\footnote{In \cite{Aggarwal1987} the authors use the maximum instead of the minimum} \end{definition} In \cite{Aggarwal1987}, the authors showed the following: \begin{Theorem} \cite{Aggarwal1987} Finding $\argmin(i)$ for each row $i$ of an arbitrary $n \times m$ monotone matrix requires $\Theta(m \log n)$ time, whereas if the matrix is totally monotone, the time is $O(m)$ when $m> n$ and is $O(m(1+\log(n/m)))$ when $m < n$. \end{Theorem} The fast algorithm for totally monotone matrices is known as the \emph{SMAWK} algorithm and we will refer to it by that (cool) name.
+First we need the definition of a monotone matrix. \begin{definition} \cite{Aggarwal1987} Let $A$ be a matrix with real entries and let $\argmin(i)$ be the index of the leftmost column containing the minimum value in row $i$ of $A$. $A$ is said to be \emph{monotone} if $a < b$ implies that $\argmin(a) \leq \argmin(b)$. $A$ is \emph{totally monotone} if all of its submatrices are monotone. \end{definition} In \cite{Aggarwal1987}, the authors showed: \begin{Theorem} \cite{Aggarwal1987} Finding $\argmin(i)$ for each row $i$ of an arbitrary $n \times m$ monotone matrix requires $\Theta(m \log n)$ time, whereas if the matrix is totally monotone, the time is $O(m)$ when $m> n$ and is $O(m(1+\log(n/m)))$ when $m < n$. \end{Theorem} The fast algorithm for totally monotone matrices is known as the \emph{SMAWK} algorithm.

-Let's relate this to the 1D $k$-Means clustering problem.
+Let us relate this monotonicity to the 1D $k$-Means clustering problem.